Love Life & Pakodi: Reception

 The Times of India critic Thadhagadh Pathi wrote "It makes an attempt to set itself apart from the run of the mill love stories."
 The Hindu critic Sangeetha Devi Dundoo wrote "Love Life & Pakodi surely knows to find newer things to discuss in the boy meets girl trope."
-123Telugu.com wrote "On the whole, Love Life & Pakodi has a decent premise and contemporary story line.
-The film starts on an impressive note and performance of the lead pair also quite good."
 Baradwaj Rangan of Film Companion South wrote "The film depicts the doubts and insecurities of a modern relationship while deliberately avoiding the context of other relationships and society."
 Telangana Today wrote "Love Life & Pakodi is a story of how broken relationships can still find a way to survive."